What is shading in Japanese tea? | Matcha, Gyokuro, Kabusecha

 Its advantage is that it is simple, inexpensive, and easy to apply over large areas.
 It works particularly well in plantations where mechanical harvesting is used, as the shading material can be easily spread over uniformly trimmed rows of bushes.

-2. Canopy shading
+2. Trellis shading

 3. Honzu – the traditional method

-What teas are made from shaded leaves?
+What types of teas are made from shaded leaves?

-Although theoretically several types of tea could be made from shaded leaves, in practice, almost exclusively green teas fall into this category.
+Although theoretically, several types of tea could be made from shaded leaves, in practice, almost exclusively green teas fall into this category.
 This is because shading initiates chemical changes in the leaf that primarily benefit green teas.

 Shaded sencha